 Only three percent of its 356,000 acres are in farmland—a remarkably small amount—and almost the whole of the remainder is forested.
 Its population is estimated at just more than 9,000, which ranks it among the least populated counties for its size in West Virginia.

-Where it lacks in development, however, it exceeds in natural beauty.
-Six shimmering rivers descend through its deep valleys, sourcing high among the Allegheny Mountains—the loftiest of which rise to more than 4,000 feet above sea level.
+Where it lacks in development, however, it exceeds in beauty.
+Six shimmering rivers descend through its deep valleys, sourcing high among the Allegheny Mountains—the loftiest of which rise more than 4,000 feet above sea level.
 Holly River State Park, a preserve in its northern highlands, is counted among the most exceptional in the state.

 Webster is also known for the fiery, independent constitution of its populace, a large part of which has, since shortly after the Civil War, been employed in logging, which ranks as the world’s second-most-dangerous profession, just behind deep-sea fishing.
 Surely such independence is linked, at least in part, to a long association with that brutal profession.